 After the American Civil War, French influence crept into American residential architecture in the form of the Second Empire style.
 The house was typically 1-1/2 or two stories tall with a mansard roof.
 It sometimes featured a tower that was at least as tall as the rest of the house and often extended above the roof of the main part of the structure.

 The style originated with the rebuilding of much of Paris during the reign of Emperor Napoleon III, called the Second Empire.
 The characteristic French mansard roof style, which gives the Paris skyline its unique character, migrated into American architecture as the defining element of the style.

 Typical design features include tall, narrow windows on the first floor with dormer windows that project from the roof ("eyebrow" dormers) and round cornices at the top and base of the roof.
-Brackets below the eaves, balconies and bay windows were common as was wrought-iron galleries or "crests" above the upper cornice.
+Brackets below the eaves, balconies, and bay windows were common as was wrought-iron galleries or "crests" above the upper cornice.
 A small entry porch is also very common.